 Employees’ / workers’ rights suffer a substantial defeat today.
-Contact our Columbus Ohio FLSA Collective Action Attorney today!
+Contact our Columbus Ohio FLSA Collective Action Attorneys today!

 In an unfortunate ruling from SCOTUS, the Supreme Court enabled employers to get away with wage theft with little effect.
 The issue before the Court was whether employers could force employees to waive their rights to proceed as a collective or class when they were seeking relief under federal and state laws.

 The Fair Labor Standards Act (“FLSA”) provides the minimum requirements for compensating non-exempt employees under federal law.
 Under the FLSA, non-exempt employees are entitled to be paid at least minimum wage for all hours worked, as well as overtime for hours worked in excess of 40 per workweek.
 The FLSA provides a mechanism for employees to represent similarly situated employees who suffer from the same unlawful pay practice.
 Representative employees must meet their burden to show they are similarly situated to other employees and then they are generally permitted to contact the putative collective members through a Court-supervised process.
 The putative collective members are welcome to join the case and receive compensation for also not being paid the minimum wages or overtime required under the FLSA.

 Employers, who wish to violate the law and suffer as little consequence for doing so as possible, often require employees to sign agreements to arbitrate their disputes.
 Within the employer-mandated arbitration agreements (often required as a condition of employment), employees are sometimes required to proceed with their disputes in arbitration, but oftentimes, they are also asked to waive their rights to proceed as a collective and class action.
 When employers do not pay employees properly, the unlawful pay practice is not generally limited to any one employee; rather, the pay practices are used for all employees.